-The version Australians speak is termed as Australian German.
+The version Austrians speak is termed as Austrian German.
 Besides, some other dialects are also used including Austro-Bavarian and Alemannic.
 However, the standard version is used in Media publications, academic curriculums, and business affairs.

-Thus, it can be rightly said that Australia has the largest German-speaking population outside Germany.
-Besides, it was given the status of official language in Australia in the middle of the 18 century.
-Even before that, the language was extensively used throughout Australia for communication.
+Thus, it can be rightly said that Austria has the largest German-speaking population outside Germany.
+Besides, it was given the status of official language in Austria in the middle of the 18 century.
+Even before that, the language was extensively used throughout Austria for communication.